delk73/_today/README.md

 -

 ## Log
--cleaned up key issues
+- cleaned up key issues
--dev and test new buold.sh script for nix and poetry and node setup in schemas
+- dev and test for nix and poetry and node setup in schemas
+- ci implemeted green
+- pushed nix setup to main

 # Review
     - Highlights: